-The performance space This show will take place in the Holloway Theatre, which is the larger of our two performance spaces.
-For this performance, the space will be in a 'traverse' arrangement, meaning the seats are arranged on two sides of the stage.
-The maximum capacity is 142.
+The performance space

+This show will take place in the Holloway Theatre, which is the larger of our two performance spaces.
+For this performance, the space will be in an 'in-the-round' arrangement, meaning the seats are arranged on all four sides of a central stage area.
+If you are seated in Blocks C and D, you may have to cross the stage to leave during the performance.

+The maximum capacity is 227.
 Access to the Holloway Theatre is on the ground floor and the floor is level.